How To Introduce Two Cats

 Ideally, each interaction should end on a positive note, with both cats feeling confident about the experience.
 Try to end things before they become nervous!

 If they chase or fight, separate them and try again another time.
+You want to have a short positive association.
+Once they feel relaxed you can begin to gradually extend their time together.

 However, you don’t need to step in each time your cats hiss at one another or even bat each other with their paws.
 They do need to establish boundaries and develop a relationship.